Quantum Decoherence Effects: a complete treatment: Open quantum system approach

 Now, with all the ingredients in hand, we can give the expression of the neutrino oscillation probability~\footnote{The neutrino oscillation probability can also be calculated using the density matrix formalism (Eq.~(\ref{Prob2DDeco})).
 The $\rho_e \left(0\right)$ and $\rho_\mu \left(0\right)$ are given in the \hyperref[sec:AppendixA]{Appendix A}}:

 for $\alpha \neq \beta $.
 As expected, the formula above is similar, at some level, to the vacuum Rabi Oscillations.
 Particularly, the $\sqrt{\Delta^2 + \lambda^2}$ plays the same role as the Rabi frequency, setting the pace for energy exchange between the neutrino system and the environment-field with $\Delta$ be analogous to the detuning.
-While the oscillation amplitude is given by~\footnote{It is interesting to note that similar amplitude can be obtained from Reference \cite{Barger} by setting $2 \theta_b = \pi/2 + 2\theta_m$ and $\eta=0$, given in the reference's notation, where $\theta_m = \theta$ and $\delta b = \lambda$. }:
+While the oscillation amplitude is given by:

 the oscillation amplitude clearly confirms the resonant condition $\lambda = \Delta \cot 2\theta$ quoted before.
 It is straightforward to note that the oscillation amplitude also satisfies an anti-resonant condition at $\lambda=-\Delta \tan{2\theta}$.